silvio/docker-matrix/readme.md

 The server has the following as alt-ports: `3479, 5350 udp/tcp`

-For TURN (using the server as a relay) you also need to forward this portrange (you can forward a udp portrange with `-p 49152-65535:49152-65535/udp`):
+For TURN (using the server as a relay) you also need to forward this portrange:
 `49152-65535/udp`

 You may also have to set the external ip of the server in turnserver.conf which is located in the /data volume (you can find the external ip easily with `curl icanhazip.com`):